Password Entropy Explained: Why "P@ssword123" Is Not a Strong Password

 - Length over complexity: A 16-character all-lowercase password (entropy ~75 bits) is stronger than an 8-character password using every symbol on the keyboard (entropy ~52 bits).
 Every additional character doubles the attack surface.

 - A password manager: Human brains cannot generate and remember 50 unique, high-entropy passwords.
-A password manager generates true random strings and stores them encrypted.
+A password manager generates true random strings and stores them encrypted behind a single strong master password.
+The cognitive burden drops from "remember 50 strong passwords" to "remember one exceptionally strong passphrase."

-- Multi-factor authentication (MFA): Even if a password is compromised, MFA prevents account access.
-A stolen password plus a required TOTP code or hardware key is a solved problem for the attacker only if they compromise both factors.
+- Multi-factor authentication (MFA): Even if a password is compromised, MFA can block account access.
+A stolen password plus a required TOTP code or hardware key helps only if the attacker compromises both factors.
+Time-based one-time passwords (TOTP) and hardware security keys (FIDO2/WebAuthn) provide different security properties; hardware keys resist phishing in ways that TOTP codes cannot.

 The XKCD method — four random common words strung together — remains one of the best approaches: